Watching the inner life of a cell

 - Architecture of large protein complexes such as the centrosome, and

-- Spatial distribution of membrane proteins, particularly G-protein coupled receptors and neuron adhesion molecules, and how this distribution defines their signaling specificity.
+in the G-protein coupled receptors signaling pathway, and how this spatial distribution defines signaling specificity.

 In order to study these systems, we are developing the following microscopy technologies: